jgillick/Disco-Bus-Protocol/docs/communication.md

 # Disco Bus Communication Basics

 The master device manages all messages on the bus.
-Slave nodes respond to requests from master by filling in the data section of a message.
+Slave nodes respond to requests from master by filling in their data section of a message.

-All messages are directed either at a single node or all nodes (`broadcast`).
+All messages are directed either at a single node or all nodes (i.e. broadcast).

 # Types of Messages